Malcev Completions, Hodge Theory, and Motives

 and Grothendieck also tells us exactly what it is, namely a profinite completion.
 I am interested in \emph{motivic analogues} of the above results.
 More precisely, \begin{enumerate}[(a)] \item a motivic analogue of the split surjection~\heqref{eq:et_split_surj}, \item a description of its kernel, and \item some understanding of the relationship between this kernel and the topological fundamental group. \end{enumerate}

 The motivic analogue of the absolute Galois group $\Gal(\bar{k}/k)$ of $k$ is given by the \emph{motivic Galois group}, here denoted by $\mathscr{G}^\rom{mot}(k)$.
-This affine $\Q$-group scheme can be defined as the Tannaka dual of the category of Nori motives, or equivalently as the spectrum of a certain \emph{motivic Hopf algebra} constructed by Ayoub in~\cite{motivic_hopf_I,motivic_hopf_II}.
-To define a motivic analogue of $\pi_1^\et(X,x)$, I would like to take the Tannaka dual of a suitable category of \emph{motivic local systems} on $X$.
-The candidates for such a category (that are currently available) are problematic for my purposes.
+This affine $\Q$-group scheme can be defined as the Tannaka dual of the category of Nori motives, or equivalently as the spectrum of a certain \emph{motivic Hopf algebra} constructed by Ayoub in~\cite{motivic_hopf_I,motivic_hopf_II} (see~\cite{choudhury-gallauer} for the comparison).
+By equipping the derived category of perverse motives with a well-behaved tensor product, Terenzi shows in~\cite[Thm.~6.2]{luca} that $\MLS(X)$ is neutral Tannakian.
+We denote its Tannaka dual by $G(X,x)$: this is the motivic analogue of $\pi_1^\et(X,x)$.

-Suppose $X$ is a smooth and connected $k$-variety: the situation over the generic point $\eta \in X$ is brighter (than that over all of $X$).
-Namely, the Tannakian category of Nori motives over the residue field $\kappa(\eta)$ of $\eta$ is a good candidate for the category of motivic local systems on $\eta$, as it's equivalent to the category $\MLS(\eta)$ defined above (see \nref{Section}{subsec:motives} for a proof).
-The motivic analogue of $\pi_1^\et(X,x)$ over $\eta$ is the Tannaka dual of $\MLS(\eta)$, i.e., $\scr{G}(\MLS(\eta))) = \scr{G}^\rom{mot}(\kappa(\eta))$.
-Ayoub provides us with a split surjection

-in~\cite[Cor.~2.56]{motivic_hopf_II}, giving us a motivic analogue of~\heqref{eq:et_split_surj} (over $\eta$), in line with goal~\heqref{enum:goal_splitting}.
-Denote the kernel by $K(\eta)$.
-By definition, we have a homomorphism $\pi_1(\eta^\rom{an}) \to K(\eta)$ and its image is the generic motivic fundamental group $\pi_1^\rom{mot}(\eta)$.
-Ayoub shows in~\cite[Thm.~2.57]{motivic_hopf_II} that this homomorphism is surjective, i.e., that $\pi_1^\rom{mot}(\eta) = K(\eta)$.
-We may view this as a result in the direction of goal~\heqref{enum:goal_kernel}.
-Our main theorem says that $\pi_1(\eta^\rom{an}) \to \pi_1^\rom{mot}(\eta)$ is Malcev complete, and this is a result in the direction of goal~\heqref{enum:goal_relationship}.
-In conclusion, we have a split exact sequence of affine group schemes over $\Q$
+The structure map of $X$ and the rational point $x$ induce a split surjection $G(X,x) \to \scr{G}^\rom{mot}(k)$, by way of the inverse image functors on perverse motives (see~\cite{ivorra-morel}).
+This is our motivic analogue of~\heqref{eq:et_split_surj}, in line with goal~\heqref{enum:goal_splitting}.
+Denote the kernel by $K(X,x)$.
+By definition, we have a homomorphism $\pi_1(X,x) \to K(X,x)$ and (the Zariski closure of) its image is the motivic fundamental group $\pi_1^\rom{mot}(X,x)$.
+Our main theorem says that $\pi_1(X,x) \to K(X,x)$ is Malcev complete.
+This implies firstly that $K(X,x) = \pi_1^\rom{mot}(X,x)$, which we may view as a result in the direction of goal~\heqref{enum:goal_kernel}.
+Then, the fact that $\pi_1(X,x) \to \pi_1^\rom{mot}(X,x)$ is Malcev complete, is a result in the direction of goal~\heqref{enum:goal_relationship}.